Ferlern/extended-UI-v7/README.md

 Mod for game mindustry that extend your ui with some useful things.

-You can easily disable any of the following features in the settings -> graphics -> extended UI if you don't like it.
+You can easily disable any of the following features in the settings -> extended UI if you don't like it.
 Some features is disabled by default.
 It'll not work if u doesn't enable it first.

 (if you have low fps with a large number of units, turn off health bars).